 Location Fixer Tom Odula

 Original Music Chad Hobson

 Produced and Directed by Dan Reed

 Reality programming has transformed the culture.
-TV dramas have been supplanted with cheap crime exposés, and professional variety shows have been replaced by interactive amateur talent searches.
+TV dramas have been supplanted with cheap crime exposés and professional variety shows have been replaced by interactive amateur talent searches.
 Real crime has become the nation’s first line of entertainment, fulfilling the ugly promise of the film Death Watch: “Everything is interesting but nothing is important.”
-The news is now mostly entertainment, as even the biggest stories – wars, disasters – are formatted and packaged like branded lines.
+The news is now mostly entertainment, and even the biggest stories — wars, disasters — are formatted and packaged like branded lines.
 Even the national network shows coddle audiences with cute pet videos from the web.
-As for crime reportage, private cameras, semi-pro stringer cameras and security cameras record almost anything.
+As for crime reportage, private cameras, semi-pro stringer cameras and security cameras record almost everything.
 Many businesses and most public areas with a tax base to afford the equipment have closed-circuit surveillance cameras.
-I would imagine that insurance companies insist on them for retail outfits.
+I would imagine that insurance companies insist that retail outfits install them.
 Robberies, shoplifting and employee misbehavior are can’t-miss entertainment, next only to horrendous car crashes.
 ‘Voyeurism Are Us’… are celebrities already being harassed by drone voyeurism?

 Fritz Lang’s incredibly significant The 1,000 Eyes of Dr. Mabuse presented a fantasy about a hotel rigged with hundreds of video cameras, by which a criminal mastermind could monitor the hotel guests for purposes of espionage and blackmail.
 We instead watch public places for signs of crime.
 A casino’s monitors are constantly being studied.
 The security team surely acts swiftly when their multitude of cameras reveals cheating or behavior that might slow up the cash flow.